rishikasrinivas/KnowledgeGraphMentalHealth/README.md

 - **Method:**
    - Uses 10 worker threads to enable parallel comparisons.
    - Compares each LLM output row with ground truth rows using GPT-3.5-turbo.
-   - Finds the best similarity score for each LLM output based on 4 criteria (Retrieval, Augmentation, Generation, and Attribution).
+   - Finds the best similarity score for each LLM output based on 3 criteria (Retrieval, Augmentation, and Generation).
-- **Accuracy:** 64.25%
+- **Accuracy:** 69.67%
-    -  Retrieval: 49.0%
+    -  Retrieval: 61.0%
-    -  Augmentation: 67.0%
+    -  Augmentation: 73.0%
-    -  Generation: 78.0%
+    -  Generation: 75.0%
-    -  Attribution: 63.0%
 - **Output:** Best ground truth match for each LLM output row.

 ---